BDC Hamburger Icon

 Open row

-Small businesses have many compelling reasons to outsource, including saving money, improving performance, avoiding recruiting headaches, and more.
-Despite the obvious benefits, many businesses are unsure how to get started with outsourcing and may be hesitant to proceed.
+Small businesses have many compelling reasons to outsource, including saving money, improving performance and avoiding recruitment headaches.
+Despite the obvious benefits, many businesses aren’t sure how to get started with outsourcing, so they may be hesitant to proceed.

 Did You Know?Did you know

-Outsourcing involves hiring an outside company or independent contractor to perform tasks an in-house team member would otherwise perform.
+Outsourcing is the process of hiring an outside company or independent contractor to perform tasks that an in-house team member would otherwise perform.

-If you’re considering beginning the outsourcing process, follow these five steps:
+If you’re thinking about beginning the outsourcing process, follow these five steps:

 1. Decide which tasks to outsource.

-Your first step is deciding which workflows to outsource and which to keep in-house.
-Businesses typically consider the following:
+The first step is to decide which workflows to outsource and which to keep in-house.
+Businesses typically approach outsourcing from one of the following viewpoints:

 • Outsource back-office tasks.
-Many companies outsource back-office tasks that are crucial to operations but don’t help your business grow.
-While you can’t neglect accounting, human resources, payroll, and other support roles, these functions don’t bring in new clients and revenue.
-Routine tasks – while necessary – will distract an in-house team’s time and attention.
+Many companies outsource back-office tasks that are crucial to operations but don’t help a business grow.
+For example, while you can’t neglect accounting, human resources, payroll and other support roles, these functions don’t bring in new clients and revenue.
+Routine tasks, while necessary, can distract an in-house team’s time and attention.

-• Outsource tasks for specific skills.
+• Outsource tasks for specific skills or projects.
 Businesses also outsource tasks that require talent or skills they don’t have in-house.
 Often, these outsourced tasks have firm start and end dates and may include minor upkeep.
-For example, business owners may choose to outsource website design and development instead of dedicating an employee or adding it to the IT team’s tasks.
+For example, business owners may choose to outsource website design and development instead of dedicating an employee or adding the project to the IT team’s tasks.

-Outsourcing works best when you have specific goals and structured processes and know precisely what functions you want to offload.
+Outsourcing works best when you have specific goals and structured processes and know precisely which functions you want to offload.
 Take time to prepare to ensure the partnership succeeds.

 TipBottom line

-When evaluating your outsourcing partner, look for problem-solving skills, industry experience, and solid references.
+When you evaluate your outsourcing partner, look for problem-solving skills, industry experience and solid references.

 4. Manage and communicate with your outsourced resource.